 Treasurer’s Report: Diana Frazier reports the account balance is $5019.

-Community Assembly/Community Development: Fran reports CA retreat was well-attended.
-CA committees are open for anyone to attend and become involved.
-Community Development project applications are due 2019.
-We discuss top three project proposals at November meeting.
+Community Assembly/Community Development: Fran reports CA retreat held on October 8 was well-attended and received good feedback.
+She reminded folks that CA committees are open for anyone to attend and become involved.
+Community Development project applications are due April 1, 2019.
+We will review the menu and discuss our top three project proposals at November meeting.

-City Council Report: Councilwoman Karen Stratton reports city council is focused on balancing the Mayor’s budget which has a $3 million deficit.
+City Council Report: Councilwoman Karen Stratton reports city council is focused on balancing the Mayor’s budget, which has a $3 million deficit.
 Karen is working on a residential parking ordinance regarding how long a resident can park vehicles, RV’s and boats in front of their home.
 Snow removal planning is starting.
 Citizens will be asked to move all boats and RV’s off the street.
 City approved ordinance allowing gift of surplus properties to non-profits that develop affordable housing.
-City will open Envision Center at 2nd & Arthur in the space above Workource to provide homeless services and job resources in one location.
+City will open “Envision Center” at 2nd & Arthur in the space above WorkSource to provide homeless services and job resources in one location.

 Office of Neighborhood Services (ONS) Report: Maren Murphy, ONS Liaison, not available to attend.
-Andrea Kilgore reported on Cleaning from the Corridor event. tons of trash collected on Sept 29.
-Volunteers outreached 40+ senior/disabled residents to remove trash.
+Andrea Kilgore reported on Cleaning from the Corridor event.
+27 tons of trash collected on Sept 29.
+Volunteers outreached to 40+ senior/disabled residents to remove trash.

 Neighborhood Planning: Jeff Stevens reports neighborhood planning process will focus on Shadle Center area, including Shadle Park and Shadle Library.
 Next step is to hire a planning consultant.
-City planner .
+City planner will draft an RFP.

-Parks: Jeff Stevens reports Parks Dept is cleaning Audubon Park and repaved the parking l
+Parks: Jeff Stevens reports Parks Dept is cleaning Audubon Park and repaved the parking lot.

-Traffic: Jeff Stevens reports the following
+Traffic: Jeff Stevens reports the following:

 Pedestrian crossing project at Audubon/Alice/NW Blvd intersection started today.